sharmalab/MEDIator/README.md

 Executing
 ---------
+[1] MEDIator REST APIs.

+In order to expose the MEDIator REST APIs, execute the MEDIatorEngine class.

+Extend or leverage the exposed APIs, or simply test using a REST client such as the Postman Chrome application.

+[2] MEDIator Web Application

      sh modules/repl-server/target/bin/webapp

-Go to http://localhost:9090/mediator/ using your browser to access the Data Replication and Synchronization Tool.
+Go to http://localhost:9090/mediator/ using your browser to access the Web Application.

+You may run the Initiator class in parallel, to create a MEDIator cluster in both cases.

 Logging
 -------